DevExpress/devextreme-documentation/concepts/05 UI Components/Form/01 Getting Started with Form/40 Organize the Form Items/40 Add an Empty Space.md

 If you need to add an empty space between neighboring items, use an empty item.
-To create it, assign "empty" to the [itemType](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/EmptyItem/#itemType) property.
-To define how many columns the empty item must span, specify the [colSpan](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/EmptyItem/#colSpan) option.
-For the full list of available properties, visit the [Empty Item](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/EmptyItem/) section.
+To create an empty item, assign "empty" to the [itemType](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/EmptyItem/#itemType) property.
+To define how many columns the empty item should span, specify the [colSpan](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/EmptyItem/#colSpan) option.
+For a list of available properties, refer to the [Empty Item](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/EmptyItem/) section.